 Email automation isn’t about just sending people tons of ad emails automatically.
-Automated email marketing is about setting up schedules and trigger-responses, according to which, you will be sending emails out to your customers.
+Automated email marketing ideas are about setting up schedules and triggering responses, according to which you will send emails to your customers.

-But keep in mind that this, too, should contribute to a more personalized experience.
+But remember that this, too, should contribute to a more personalized experience.
 To do that, segment your customers according to different parameters and categories like their location, age, interests, how they found your brand, etc.

 You can feed all of this info, triggers, schedules, and more to email automation tools and set up your automated email marketing in no time!

 We hope we were able to help you out with this article.
-If you still have any other queries, feel free to reach out to us or comment down below.
+If you still have any other queries, feel free to contact us or comment below.